Section 2: An Administrative View

 To be effective, librarians must stay abreast of and incorporate the rapidly changing information environment into the school library program.
 In order to accomplish this goal, librarians must connect and share expertise within the professional learning community.

-- NEW Professional Development Plan Template
+- Professional Development Plan Template

-- NEW School Librarian High-Quality Professional Development
+- School Librarian High-Quality Professional Development

-- NEW MAGNOLIA Journal Alert Directions
+- MAGNOLIA Journal Alert Directions

 2.6 National Board for Professional Teaching Standards (School Library Guide p.
 18)